Oxford’s History Aptitude Test may seem daunting at first…

 1) Understanding the format of the HAT

 Confusingly, Oxford has implemented changes to the structure of the exam, which are in place from 2018 onwards.
 The test now consists of one question based on a primary source extract.
-This question will take a similar form to Question 3 of the old HAT, which is essential asking what a historical source reveals and for you to draw out key themes.
+This question will take a similar form to Question 3 of the old HAT, which is essentially asking what a historical source reveals and for you to draw out key themes.

 2) Practice, practice, practice!